moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/PROGRAM.md

    particle transport, which stays Riemannian.
 Conflating them would repeat the error the last three experiments were spent avoiding.
 4. **2D is a toy.** Real nulls are 3D and the structure differs.
 Phase 2 is not optional.
+5. **No real data yet** *(status at time of writing; superseded — the solar, magnetospheric and Jovian phases have since run, with their own honesty boxes)*.
-5. **No real data yet.** Every result so far is synthetic-with-analytic-truth.
-The MHD / solar-corona step (Phase 2) is the first genuine external test.
+   Every Phase-1 result was synthetic-with-analytic-truth.
+The MHD / solar-corona step (Phase 2) was the first genuine external test.

 ## 11. What success looks like